Beyond Marginal Distributions: A Framework to Evaluate the Representativeness of Demographic-Aligned LLMs: Analysis 1: Marginal Distributions

 The left-hand panel in Figure~\ref{fig:demographic-eval} plots dissimilarity scores.
 It shows that model steering (through either OpinionGPT or persona prompting) produces more representative marginal response distributions than the unsteered baseline model.
 OpinionGPT reduces mean dissimilarity over the unsteered baseline for every subgroup, as does persona prompting for all but the \textit{liberal} demographic.
 The improvement from OpinionGPT is greater than that from persona prompting for all but two demographic subgroups.

 Similar patterns can be seen when aggregating along the demographic dimensions (Figure \ref{fig:demographic-eval}, bottom left).
 OpinionGPT and persona prompting improve noticeably over the baseline for each dimension, with large improvements for OpinionGPT compared to persona prompting across all dimensions.
 However, markedly different patterns emerge with question topic aggregation (see Appendix \autoref{fig:category-eval}).
 Both OpinionGPT and persona prompting reduce mean dissimilarity relative to the unsteered baseline, but the extent of improvement varies substantially across value domains.
 The right-hand panel of Figure~\ref{fig:demographic-eval} shows the mean response variance by demographic subgroup for each model configurations and the true responses.
 In each subgroup, OpinionGPT induces more response diversity to the responses than the unsteered baseline, whereas persona prompting decreases it.
 One reason for the suppressed variance is the collapse to a degenerate response distribution, which happens more frequently for persona prompting (see Appendix \ref{app:collapse}).
-An exception is the \textit{political leaning} where all model configurations suppress response diversity with persona prompting's variance being closest to that of the ground truth responses.
-Conversely, OpinionGPT "oversteers", inflating the variance beyond empirical levels.
+An exception is the \textit{political leaning} subgroups and dimension where all model configurations suppress response diversity to below empirical levels.